numanfr/units/README.md

 println!("A minute is aproximately 60 {}s",SiUnit::Second);
 ```

-## Not enough
+## The Value struct
-### Create a struct that holds an f64 and two vectors of si units one for the numerator and the other for the denominator
+### Create a struct that holds an f64 and two vectors of SI Units one for the numerator and the other for the denominator

 ``` rust
 let fast = Value{magnitude: 10_f64,si_units_num: Vec::from([SiUnit::Metre]),si_units_den: Vec::from([SiUnit::Second,SiUnit::Second])};